 Silfra Snorkeling Tour FAQs

 Yes, snorkeling in Silfra is definitely worth it.
-The views of the two tectonic plates are breathtaking, and snorkelers can experience glacial waters that have been filtered for up to 100 years.
+The views of the two tectonic plates are breathtaking, and snorkelers can experience crystal-clear glacial water that has been filtered for up to 100 years.
 It is the clearest water in the world, with a visibility of up to 100 meters.

 Silfra snorkeling tour usually lasts around two hours to two and a half hours.
 This includes preparation time as well as roughly an hour in the water.

-Due to the extreme water temperatures in Silfra (just 2ยฐC), any water activities in the fissure must be performed in a dry suit.
-You may snorkel in a dry suit with minimal or no dry suite experience.
-Dry Suite Diving Certification, on the other hand, is a 1-day course that must be completed before diving in Silfra.
+Due to the extreme water temperatures in Silfra (just 2°C), any water activities in the fissure must be performed in a dry suit.
+You may snorkel in a dry suit with minimal or no dry suit experience.
+Dry Suit Diving Certification, on the other hand, is a 1-day course that must be completed before diving in Silfra.

 Pros: